-In this direction it is natural to investigate the implications for a Pontrjagin duality for commutative groupoids and later, in a fully non-commutative context, the relations with the theory of \cs-pseudo-multiplicative unitaries that has been recently developed by T.~Timmermann~\cite{Ti,Ti2}. \item[$\looparrowright$] Extremely intriguing for its possible physical implications in algebraic quantum field theory is the appearance of a natural ``local gauge structure'' on the spectra: the spectrum is no more just a (topological) space, but a special fiber bundle.
-Possible relations with the work of E.~Vasselli~\cite{Va} on continous fields of \cs-categories in the theory of superselection sectors and especially with the recent work on net bundles and gauge theory by J.~Roberts-G.~Ruzzi-E.~Vasselli~\cite{RRV} remain to be explored. \end{itemize}
+In this direction it is natural to investigate the implications for a Pontrjagin duality for commutative groupoids and later, in a fully non-commutative context, the relations with the theory of \cs-pseudo-multiplicative unitaries that has been recently developed by T.~Timmermann~\cite{Ti,Ti2,Ti3,Ti4}. \item[$\looparrowright$] Extremely intriguing for its possible physical implications in algebraic quantum field theory is the appearance of a natural ``local gauge structure'' on the spectra: the spectrum is no more just a (topological) space, but a special fiber bundle.
+Possible relations with the work of E.~Vasselli~\cite{Va0,Va,Va2,Va3} on continous fields of \hbox{\cs-categories} in the theory of superselection sectors and especially with the recent work on net bundles and gauge theory by J.~Roberts-G.~Ruzzi-E.~Vasselli~\cite{RRV,RRV2} remain to be explored. \end{itemize}